Mechanical analysis of a dynamical phase transition for particles in a channel: Model and methods

 We consider $N$ particles with mass $m$ and diameter $l_0$, interacting by a Weeks-Chandler-Andersen (WCA) potential~\cite{Weeks1971} of strength $\epsilon$, in a box of size $L_x\times L$.
-It has periodic boundaries in the $y$-direction, and walls at $x=0,L_x$, described by Lennard-Jones potentials with range $l_0$, truncated and shifted at $l_{\rm cut}=3l_0/2$.
-Full details are given in the Appendix.
-We take $L_x = L+\Delta L$ where $\Delta L$ accounts for the excluded volume of the walls, so particles typically reside in a square region of size $L^2$.
-The (dimensionless) density is $\rhobar=Nl_0^2/L^2$: results are shown for the representative value $\rhobar=0.48$.
+It has periodic boundaries in the $y$-direction, and walls at $x=0,L_x$.